Football in South America: Initial failure

 Despite their "genius and individual spontaneity", Brazilian players were not successful abroad with their game.
 Unsurprisingly, given the inexperienced players of the selection, Brazil was rapidly eliminated from the first world tournament.
 Four years later, lack of experience was no longer a valid excuse.
-Although the squad had some very talented players, including Leônidas, who soon afterward became one of the first black footballers to join the elite CR Flamengo, it suffered the consequences of its naivety and inadequate preparation.
+Although the squad had some very talented players, including Leônidas da Silva, it suffered the consequences of its naivety and inadequate preparation.
 The 8–4 loss in a friendly match against Yugoslavia, following the unsuccessful World Cup of 1934, made it painfully clear that at a tactical level Brazil lagged significantly behind not only its Latin American opponents but also the Eastern European countries.
 The biggest problem was the spaces between the lines: the Yugoslav team was able to use the large unoccupied areas of the field to deploy their own tactics, and without difficulty regularly breached the Brazilian midfield and defense.
 The Brazilian football community came to the realization that changes to its style of play were needed.